mkachline/guarduino/README.md

 # guarduino
-Guardino is an Arduino Sketch which is intended to provide a low-cost, high reliability, home security hardware interface which seamlessly interfaces into HomeAssistant via MQTT autodiscovery.
+Guardino is an Arduino (Mega) Sketch which is intended to provide a low-cost, high reliability, home security hardware interface which seamlessly interfaces into HomeAssistant via MQTT autodiscovery.

 ## Features:
 * Monitors reed switches via BOTH "NO" and "NC" pins, thus enabling reliable detection of "Open", "Closed", "Unknown" and "No Power".